neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 All GBDX GPU workers use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#nvidia-docker) to allow running containers to leverage their GPU devices.
 Here are the steps for setting up an AWS instance with nvidia-docker, which you will need to test your GPU-compatible Docker image.

 On AWS launch ami-d05e75b8.
 Choose a GPU instance of type [EC2 g2.2xlarge](https://aws.amazon.com/ec2/instance-types/#g2).
 At least 20GB of storage is recommended.

-ssh into your instance and install CUDA repository.
+Then ssh into your instance and install CUDA repository.

 ```bash
 ssh -i <path/to/key_pair> ubuntu@<instance_id>